techygrrrl/timerrr/CONTRIBUTING.md

     go test -v ./... -cover

 Write any operating-specific tests in a file for that operating system, e.g. `os_utils_linux_test.go` will only run on Linux.

+### 🧹🕸 Linting

+Use `goimports` for formatting and linting.

+Install it:

+    go install golang.org/x/tools/cmd/goimports@latest

+Run it:

+    goimports -w .

 ## 🚀 Releasing